sammy44nts/indexd/doc/rfc/0007_data_migration.md

 1. Fetch all good hosts we can upload to from the database.
 2. Fetch up to 10 slabs for repair and launch a goroutine for each slab.
-3. Determine which shards are missing or stored on bad hosts by using the same algorithm as the health check.
+3. Determine which shards are missing or stored on bad contracts.
+Then find replacements for them taking into account the IP subnets of hosts that already store shards.
 4. Fetch the account balance and fund the account if necessary for the repair.
 5. Download the slab and reconstruct the missing shards (NOTE: compare the reconstructed shard to the sector root we think it is supposed to hash to.
 See [Lost Slabs and Bad Metadata](#lost-slabs-and-bad-metadata)).
-6. Upload the missing shards one after another, reevaluating which hosts to use by continuously applying the rules of the health check (NOTE: uploading a missing shard to a host affects the hosts that we can upload the remaining missing shards to).
+6. Upload the missing shards one after another, reevaluating which hosts to use by continuously applying the IP net check (NOTE: uploading a missing shard to a host affects the hosts that we can upload the remaining missing shards to).
 7. Wait for the goroutines to finish.